El Colegio Del Cuerpo or “School of the Body” Combines Aspects of Modern Dance and Elements of Social Justice

-Alvaro Restrepo, is founder of El Colegio del Cuerpo or “The School of the Body” in Cartagena, Colombia, South America.
+Alvaro Restrepo is the founder of El Colegio del Cuerpo or “The School of the Body” in Cartagena, Colombia, South America.
 The school merges his passions for modern dance and social justice, offering a pathway out of poverty for inner-city, low-income youth.

 In recounting his journey with me, Alvaro chronicles a circuitous route from schoolboy at a Benedictine school to working with street kids in Bogota to dancing with renown companies such as Jennifer Muller and the Works and Martha Graham in New York, and returning to Colombia as a successful choreographer of his own work.
 After a stint as an executive with the Colombian Institute of Culture, Alvaro was inspired to establish a creative sanctuary where kids could have the opportunity to discover their inner spark and have it nurtured.

 My conversation with Alvaro reinforced several beliefs that I have developed along my own circuitous path—among them, that as random as life’s route may seem to be, a logical progression does reveal itself.
 Alvaro’s story also reminded me of the wonders that can come to pass when we heed our own desires and apply energy to fulfilling them and how, in doing so, magical encounters occur or inspiring mentors appear–just when we need them.
 In fact, Alvaro and I connected through a fortuitous meeting I had with his sister Iliana in a Cartagena bookstore cafe!

 I hope you enjoy “meeting” Alvaro—I think you’ll find his transformative experiences reflect the evolution his homeland of Colombia is undergoing.